maryreagan/custom-connections/README.md

 # Project Title

 Fun project inspired by NYT Connections.
 I love playing connections every morning and wanted to share a custom made board with friends!
+If you'd like to see my current plans for this project check [here!](https://docs.google.com/document/d/1C8kalviR67BXKeRDRLSyyKdGYiF2HUjc92TXtbJWiio/edit?usp=sharing)

 ## Installation